-My recent photo ride along the Palisades in New Jersey was so much fun that I took my “good” camera — as opposed to the point-and-shoot that I customarily use for the blog — out again last weekend to photograph a ride in the Sag Harbor area.
+My recent photo ride along the Palisades in New Jersey was so much fun that I took my “good” camera — as opposed to the smartphone that I customarily use for the blog — out again last weekend to photograph an autumn bike ride in the Sag Harbor area.
 A 25-mile loop took me from East Hampton, through the Northwest Woods, to Sag Harbor and then to North Haven and back.

 With most vistas now faded to brown, the photo ops that coaxed me off my bike were either small splashes of residual autumn color or views that hint at the restful beauty of the coming winter season.
 Although the wooded back roads here are familiar to me, the contrast between summer and late autumn in a resort area is always striking — and wonderful.